orfeus-eu/documentation/docs/adria_array_organization.rst

      - Polish AdriaArray Seismic Group:
      - Poland
    * -
-     - -Institute of Geophysics, Polish Academy of Sciences
+     - - Institute of Geophysics, Polish Academy of Sciences
-     -
-   * -
-     - -Institute of Geophysics, University of Warsaw
+       - Institute of Geophysics, University of Warsaw
-     -
-   * -
-     - -Institute of Earth Sciences, University of Silesia
+       - Institute of Earth Sciences, University of Silesia
      -
    * - Dragana Chernih Anastasovska
      - Seismological Observatory, Faculty of Natural Sciences and Mathematics, University “Ss.
 Cyril and Methodius”
      - Republic of  North Macedonia